azubala/azubala.github.io/hugo/content/about.md

 After return to Warsaw I've joined **Taptera Poland**, were I took part in some interesting enterprise projects for US clients.

 From 2014 until 2017 I was working at **Applause Inc.**, where I was responsible for iOS team.
-During that period I focused on defined workflows and processes that help to maintain and deliver products for iOS platform.
+During that period I focused on defining workflows and processes that help to maintain and deliver products for iOS platform.

 In addition, throughout 2017 I was also a consultant in **Sependa** -- mainly helping with their flag product called Crescendo.